landlab/landlab/docs/source/user_guide/index.rst

 up, re-coding the basic building blocks of their surface process model rather than taking advantage of codes that have already been written.

-A list of papers and presentations using Landlab can be found :ref:`here <papers>`.

-.. include:: ../citing.rst

 .. toctree::
     :caption: The Landlab Grid